Atlas: Role Bias

 The role sounds neutral.

-The buyer mistakes confidence for neutrality.
+The buyer mistakes confidence for neutrality and prompt obedience for judgment.

 Wrong-role traps